codee-com/open-catalog/Deprecated/RMK003/README.md

-# RMK003: potential temporary variable for the loop which might be privatizable, thus enabling the loop parallelization
+# RMK003: Potential temporary variable for the loop which might be privatizable, thus enabling the loop parallelization

 > [!WARNING]
 > This check was deprecated due to the lack of actionable guidance and examples.